 Some factors, like excessive bathing, are easy to control.
-Purchasing a humidifier to use when the weather is cold and dry, using a veterinarian approved shampoo, and reducing the frequency of baths usually resolves dry skin on dogs, as long as those factors are the cause.
+Purchasing a humidifier to use when the weather is cold and dry, using a veterinarian-approved shampoo, and reducing the frequency of baths usually resolves dry skin on dogs, as long as those factors are the cause.
+Some dog owners will use a dog skin moisturizer to help sooth the dry skin.
 Switching to a high-quality diet provides the necessary nutrients your dog needs for a healthy coat and skin, so talk with your veterinarian about a nutrition plan, along with any supplements, that he recommends.

 Preventing Dry Skin on Dogs

 An ounce of prevention is worth a pound of cure, the saying goes, and it proves true when it comes to skin conditions in dogs.
 While some breeds are more prone to dry skin than others, there are a few things you can do to prevent dry skin on dogs:

 - Feed a high-quality, balanced diet from puppyhood

 - Prevent parasites by keeping up-to-date on preventatives

 - Groom your dog regularly to prevent the buildup of dirt and debris